threeport/user-docs/docs/architecture/threeport-controllers.md

 the Compute Space.
 The Kubernetes API provides the primary interface point for the reconcilers to the compute space.
 No calls are made into processes or workloads in those clusters as a rule.
-Any custom operations that are not satisfied by Kubernetes are achieved with custom Kubernetes Operators that can be configured and triggered through the Kubernetes API.
+Any custom operations that are not satisfied by Kubernetes are achieved with custom Kubernetes operators that can be configured and triggered through the Kubernetes API.

 The purple arrows show the calls back to the API to update other related objects